 - Largest species of hammerhead shark, with the most distinctly hammer-shaped head of this genus.

 - Coloration is dark grey-brown dorsally and lighter grey ventrally.

-- Body is broad and streamlined in shape with tall, curved dorsal fins, and a large, well-developed tail with distinct lobes.
+- The body is broad and streamlined in shape with tall, curved dorsal fins, and a large, well-developed tail with distinct lobes.

-- Front of the head is nearly straight across and greatly elongated laterally with flattened lobes.
+- The front of the head is nearly straight across and greatly elongated laterally with flattened lobes.
 Eyes and nostrils are located on the ends of the lobes.

 - Juvenile shark has a more curved hammer.